Updating the SiD Detector concept: Updating the detector design

 \subsection{Tracker}

 The Tracker design described in the DBD is based on high-resistivity Silicon-strip sensors with a size of 10 $\times$ \SI{10}{\centi\meter} and a strip-pitch of \SI{25}{\micro\meter} readout by a System on Chip (SOC) \KPIX~\cite{6551433}, bump bonded to the Silicon sensor.
-The sensor using a second metal layer to connect the individual strips to \KPIX, and no hybrid is required.
-A fully functional prototype has recently been assembled tested~\cite{Brau:2020zrg} and achieved the desired resolution of \SI{7}{\micro\meter}.
+The sensor uses a second metal layer to connect the individual strips to \KPIX, and no hybrid is required.
+A fully functional prototype has recently been assembled, tested~\cite{Brau:2020zrg} and achieved the desired resolution of \SI{7}{\micro\meter}.
 The overall tracker layout uses five nested cylinders in the barrel region and four disks following a conical surface with an angle of 5 degrees with respect to the normal to the beamline in each of the endcaps.
 In the endcaps, the disks use two sensors mounted back to back to allow a small-angle stereo configuration.

-A MAPS-based tracker for \SID would be based on a similar size of the sensor, as described above.
-The sensors would be aligned with the 25 micron pixel dimension in the bend direction, and would have a resolution of 25/root(12) as charge sharing is not assumed.
+A MAPS-based tracker for \SID would have sensor sizes optimized for \SI{300}{\milli\meter} wafers.
+The sensors would be aligned with the \SI{25}{\micro\meter} pixel dimension in the bend direction, and would have a resolution of 25/$\sqrt{12}$ as charge sharing is not assumed.
 For the endcaps, such a sensor would eliminate the need for two sensors in a small-angle-stereo configuration, reducing both the material budget and cost.